att-innovate/netQuil/docs/demos/advanced-usage.rst

 ===============
 In some situations, pyQuil programs generated between trials will be different depending on noise or the dynamic nature of your network.
-In order to accomodate this, ``Simulation().run()`` will always return a list of programs (i.e. one program per trial) that can be run on your qvm.
+In order to accomodate this, ``Simulation().run()`` will always return a list of programs (i.e. one program per trial) that can be run on your qvm or qpu.
 Pass the number of trials you would like to run into ``Simulation().run(trials=5)``, as well as a list containing the class of each agent being run.
 Do `NOT` forget to pass ``agent_classes`` (``Simulation(alice, bob).run(trials=5, agent_classes=[Alice, Bob]``), since this is required in order to reset the agents between trials.

 You can also pass ``network_monitor=True`` to ``run`` in order to see a list of transactions on the network, the time of each transaction, and information about your devices.
-In addition to individual agent clocks, a master clock running throughout the network simulation that can be accessed through ``agent.get_master_time()`` on any agent.
+In addition to individual agent clocks, a master clock is running throughout the network simulation that can be accessed through ``agent.get_master_time()`` on any agent.
 If you are implementing `time-bin encoding <https://en.wikipedia.org/wiki/Time-bin_encoding>`_ or one of its variation, we encourage you to experiment with the master and agent clocks.